neilmunday/slurm-mail/README.md

 The RPM will be written to `~/rpmbuild/RPMS/noarch`.

-### Ubuntu 22
+### Ubuntu 20 and 22

-A pre-built Ubuntu 22 package is provided at [releases](https://github.com/neilmunday/slurm-mail/releases).
+Pre-built Ubuntu 20 and 22 packages are provided at [releases](https://github.com/neilmunday/slurm-mail/releases).

 For other Debian variants you can create a package for your OS like so: